 As for the opposite end of the spectrum, it is definitely possible to be too thin for liposuction.
 If you have some problem areas that you want to address but are already underweight, liposuction is not recommended.

-We mentioned earlier that some doctors will perform multiple rounds spaced about 3-4 weeks apart.
+We mentioned earlier that some doctors will perform multiple rounds spaced about three weeks apart.
 However, some patients may seek additional liposuction after feeling dissatisfied with their initial results.
-Touch up procedures are possible and for these doctors typically recommend patients wait about six months in order to be sure they’re seeing accurate results.
+Touch up procedures are possible, and for these doctors typically recommend patients wait about six months in order to be sure that they’re seeing accurate results.

 If you find yourself seeking repeated liposuction in the same areas, you might want to reflect on your habits.
-Consistently gaining weight and having that excess weight removed via liposuction is not healthy.
-Liposuction is ideally a one-time fix to help you on the path to a new you.
+Consistently gaining weight and having that excess weight removed via liposuction is not a healthy option.
+Liposuction is ideally a one-time fix to help you on the path to a healthier lifestyle.